Kevin O'Connor (TV personality): Early life and education

-O'Connor and his four brothers and two sisters grew up on various job sites led by his father, a civil engineer.
-He grew up in Maplewood, New Jersey.
+O'Connor was born and raised in Maplewood, New Jersey.
+He and his four brothers and two sisters grew up on job sites led by his father, a civil engineer.

-After graduating in 1986 from Saint Benedict's Preparatory School in Newark, New Jersey, O'Connor received a Bachelor of Arts degree in history from the College of the Holy Cross in 1990.
-He earned a Master's degree in Business Administration from Boston University in 1999.
+After graduating from Saint Benedict's Preparatory School in Newark, New Jersey, in 1986, O'Connor attended the College of the Holy Cross in Worcester, Massachusetts.
+He graduated from Holy Cross with a Bachelor of Arts degree in history in 1990, then earned a Master of Business Administration (MBA) Boston University in 1999.

 Career

-O'Connor worked for Fleet Bank as a vice president in the Sports Finance Group, then worked for Bank of America as a Senior Vice President in the Commercial Real Estate Group.
+O'Connor worked for Fleet Bank as a vice president in the Sports Finance Group, then worked for Bank of America as a Senior Vice President in the Commercial Real Estate Group after Fleet Bank was bought by Bank of America.

 The producers of This Old House approached him to become their new host following the departure of Steve Thomas.
-O'Connor and his wife, Kathleen, appeared on an episode of Ask This Old House (Season 1, Episode 22), in which painting contractor Jim Clark assisted them with a wallpaper removal project in the Beverly, MA, home in which they then lived.
+O'Connor and his wife, Kathleen, appeared on an episode of Ask This Old House (Season 1, Episode 22), in which painting contractor Jim Clark helped them with wallpaper removal in their house in Beverly, Massachusetts.

 O'Connor made his hosting debut on This Old House in the Season 25 premiere.

 O'Connor, also the host of Ask This Old House and Inside This Old House, holds a position on the editorial board of the This Old House magazine, published by This Old House Ventures, Inc.

 In September 2011, O'Connor debuted as the author of his first book The Best Homes from This Old House.

 Personal life

-O'Connor lives with his wife and their three children in an 1894 Queen Anne Victorian home in Hamilton, Massachusetts.
+O'Connor married his wife, Kathleen, in 1991.
+They have raised four children in Ridgewood and Quogue.